Alluxio/alluxio/docs/en/Clients-Java-Native.md

 users the flexibility of leveraging Alluxio without having to modify existing code written using Hadoop's API.

-## Native API

-Alluxio provides a Java like API for accessing and modifying files in the Alluxio namespace.
-All resources are specified through a `AlluxioURI` which represents the path to the resource.
+All resources with the native Java API are specified through a `AlluxioURI` which represents the path to the resource.

 ### Getting a Filesystem Client